FadlyHidayat2651/Vietnam-Incubation-Program/Lab 4 - Evaluation Metrics/README.md

 Go to the **AI Use Cases** screen and create a new use case.
 Give it a descriptive name and put it into state **Awaiting Development**.
 ![](images/image1.png)

-For the rest of this lab, we will assume you reuse the prompt you created in Lab 1, called **Insurance Summarization Prompt**.
-If you feel ambitious, you can also create a new prompt and start from scratch.
-Make sure you test and evaluate the prompt if you do so.
-But note that later steps in this lab use predefined data sets to simulate a drift situation.
-If you use your own prompt, you will also have to generate appropriate data sets, which may be a lengthy process.

 ---
 ### 1. Govern your prompt <a name="govern-prompt-in-use-case"/>
 ---